Brave launches version 1.0 of its privacy-focused browser – TechCrunch

 At its core, Brave is simply a fast, extensible Chromium-based browser.
 That’s also what the company believes will sell it to users.
 “The way you get users, […] I think speed is the first one that works across the largest number of users.
 But you can’t just leave it at speed.
 You want to have all your benefits tied up in a pretty knot and that’s what we have done,” he said.
 For Brave, speed and ad/tracking protection are obviously interconnected, and all the other benefits accrue from that.

 Looking beyond version 1.0, the Brave team plans to implement better sync, with support for tab and history syncing, for example.
 Brave also aims to make participating in Brave Rewards an experience with much lower friction for the user.
-In the early days, before it was on Android, the opt-in rate was around 40 percent, Eich told me, and the team wants to get it back to that.
+In the early days, before it was on Android, the opt-in rate was around 40%, Eich told me, and the team wants to get it back to that.

 If you want to give Brave a try, you can download it here.